fr34k8/docker-htpc/README.md

 ----

-All containers use [s6-overlay](https://github.com/just-containers/s6-overlay) for process supervision and some minimal startup scripts.
+All containers use [s6-overlay](https://github.com/just-containers/s6-overlay) for process supervision and pre-startup scripts to fix permissions on the /config volumes.

 user
 ----